thomssl/Personal_Training_Assistant/README.md

 ### Overview

-Muscles are used to contain the information about a muscle:
+Muscles are used to hold the information about a muscle:

-id, unique to the muscle
+- id, unique to the muscle
-name, unique to the muscle
+- name, unique to the muscle

 ### Creation

 Enter name of muscle.
-See "Input Feilds" to make sure name field input is valid.
+See "Input Fields" to make sure name field input is valid.
 Checks if to make sure name is unique

 ### Deletion